Published By Janet Gershen-Siegel at August 17th, 2018

 Get yourself a business Federal tax ID number from the IRS.
 In order to open a business bank account at all, you are going to need one, so get this out of the way first.
 The IRS has a form for everything, including getting a Federal tax ID number.
 This is form SS-4.

-Once you have filled it out, you either mail or fax it to the appropriate office.
+Once you have filled it out, send it to the appropriate office.
 Note: the form contains this information.
 Getting a Federal tax ID number is free.
 The appropriate IRS will usually send you (by mail) the number within about two or three weeks of receiving your form.

 Get your business a state tax identification number for the state in which you intend to do business.
 You can find all of the states’ government information here.
 However, state websites differ; a random check of Massachusetts requiring visiting the Department of Revenue site, then clicking on Businesses and then selecting Registering, Filing and Reporting.
 On Louisiana’s site, it took a bit of digging to find Form 16019.
 Your state might have similar hoops to jump through, so be prepared to spend some time searching or talking with a clerk.

 Looking to keep your business as a sole proprietorship or partnership but want to do business under another name?
 This is known as a DBA, which stands for doing business as.
 Then you will need a fictitious name, and you will have to register your fictitious name with your city, county or state you can open a business account.